 - In low light and indoors, most phones do not use their telephoto lens but switch to digital zoom using the primary camera.

 - You won’t be able to use it to zoom in on close-ups.
 The telephoto lens on phone cameras have fixed focal length and are not ideal for shooting closeups.
 So, if you are planning on zooming in further on those macro objects – not happening!

 Let’s now list phones with impressive zoom cameras.

-Samsung Galaxy S20 Ultra is sensationally loaded when it comes to camera hardware.
-The main sensor has 108MP resolution and the 48MP zoom camera has a periscope lens assembly with 103mm focal length for 4X optical zoom.
+Samsung Galaxy S20 Ultra (Review) is sensationally loaded when it comes to camera hardware.
+The main sensor has 108MP resolution and there are two additional cameras that support 3x and 10x optical zoom, respectively.
 Both of these sensors have OIS.

-There is a lot to like about the Samsung Galaxy S20 and Galaxy S20+ including their excellent displays, software, and phenomenal design.
+There is a lot to like about the Samsung Galaxy S21 and Galaxy S21+ including their excellent displays, software, and phenomenal design.

 Galaxy S20+ Specifications

 Display: 6.7-inch FHD+ AMOLED (120Hz) | Processor: Exynos 2100 octa-core CPU | RAM: up to 12GB| Storage: up to 256GB | Software: One UI 3 – Android 11 | Rear camera: 12MP + 64MP + 12MP | Front camera: 10 MP | Weight: 200g | Dimensions: 161.5 x 75.6 x 7.8 mm |Battery: 4800mAh